NixonSchool/C-Code/README.md

 If you're a coding beginner or a coding champ, you're in for a treat as we dive deep into the intricacies of C. Let's go!

+**How to study:**

+I have labelled the beginner topics, intermediate topics, and advanced topics, those are the main ones.
+The rest, you'll find out as you go.

 [Drop your Thanks!](https://www.paypal.com/donate/?hosted_button_id=ZKCJNMVY5Y9S6)